MidniteSunrise/MidniteSunrise.github.io/apps/code-editors/vim.md

 Place `colorscheme minimal-mistakes` after `call vundle#end()`.

-If you use vim-plug ('as' will install the plugin in a directory called 'dracula' instead of just 'vim'):
+If you use vim-plug ('as' will install the plugin in a directory called 'MinimalMistakes' instead of just 'vim'):

 ```
-Plug 'dracula/vim', { 'as': 'dracula' }
+Plug 'Minimal-Mistakes/vim', { 'as': 'MinimalMistakes' }
 :PlugInstall
 ```